July is Smart Irrigation Month, making it a great opportunity for you to consider your irrigation options.

 As Texans use irrigation systems for agriculture, gardening, lawns, and commercial landscaping, we share a tremendous opportunity to help conserve water, protect our water quality, and save money in the process.
 We’ve consolidated the best information from regulatory experts to help you get started.

-In theory, a handy individual can legally by state law design, install, and repair their own home irrigation system.
+In theory, a handy individual can, by state law, design, install, and repair their own home irrigation system.
 However, depending on your city, municipality, or local water supplier’s rules, you will likely need a permit to do so, and may require a license to install irrigation systems.
 You will also need a licensed individual to properly test the installed backflow prevention device.
-Given these limitations, most Texans will require the help of a licensed irrigator to install, test, and maintain their system.
+Given these limitations, most Texans will need the help of a licensed irrigator to install, test, and maintain their system.